ZhianMai/My-LeetCode-Solution/README.md

 Many posted solutions on leetcode are with improper style or logic, making them less readable.

 This repo is a collection of some of my leetcode solutions.
-They will
+They will:
 * follow the Google Java Coding style guide (yes, indentation +2 spaces);
 * follw some items (rules) which are for general-purpose in the book <i>Effective Java</i>, such as:
   * class name should be norn, where function name should be verb;